Graffino/Graffino-Docker-Ninja/documentation/regression-testing.md

 # Regression Testing

-Ninja includes regression testing utilities that help you find out if you broke already developed components
+Project includes regression testing utilities that help you find out if you broke already developed components

 ## Backstop